Skip to main content

 Predictable inputs improve safety and caching.

 You can require a canvas-wide passcode in Canvas settings so viewers must enter it before the canvas loads.
-UDFs shared from that canvas use the same protection when called through those shared links.
+Canvas passcode is only available for canvases that are shared publicly (not team-only).
+UDFs on those canvases use the same protection when called through shared links.

 Canvas settings: Passcode protection with Require passcode, set passcode field, and Save